Duncan Ouseley: Notable cases as judge

-Ouseley is the judge in the trial of Dr. Bawa Garba in 2017.
-Despite considerable failings of the hospital on the day Jack Adcock died, such as short staffing and computer system malfunction, Dr. Bawa Garba was charged with manslaughter by gross negligence and was erased from the medical register.
-Dr. Bawa Garba successfully appealed that decision in the Court of Appeal, who upheld her appeal on 13 August 2019.
+Ouseley was the judge in the case of Dr Bawa-Garba in 2017.
+Despite considerable failings at her hospital on the day Jack Adcock died, such as short staffing and computer system malfunction, Dr Bawa-Garba was charged with manslaughter by gross negligence and was struck off the medical register.
+She successfully appealed that decision in the Court of Appeal, which upheld her appeal on 13 August 2019.